-Enter Cripps, door R., with his clothes in his hand-he runs across the stage, and exits door L., followed by all the Wedding Party, dancing as before, Bopaddy last with the doll's head-Music, forte while they are on.
+(Enter Cripps, door right, with his clothes in his hand-he runs across stage, and exits, door left, followed by all the Wedding Party, dancing as before, Bopaddy last with the doll's head-Music, forte while they are on.)

 WOOD.
 Hi!
-Mr. Poppytop. (is about to follow, L.)
+Mr. Poppytop.
+(WOODPECKER is about to follow POPPYTOP)